phun-ky/phun-ky.github.io/_drafts/trusted-data.md

 The validity of data is often verified by several sources, "did you guys see that? " "yes" ( who lied? )

+but then again, the verification is done by a human, and the sensory input to a human in combination with how logical the human's though process is and the fact that humans jump to conclusions ( fills in the blanks ), perception +++ there will always be uncertainty. "seeing is believing" "i though i left the keys over there"

+so, we can perhaps break down the process, and make the assimilation of data more understandable, regardless of the subject verifying/perceiving the data?

+data is produced/created/saved/spoken/viewed
+data is viewed
+data is registered/listened to data is perceived/assimilated ( oppfattet )
+data is information

+step 4 is vital, if two subjects perceive data differently, how can it be verified?

+(sender mottager budskap oppfattelse)

 http://credibility.stanford.edu/
 http://hearusnow.org/